Impact of DuoTherm on Opioid Use and Low Back Pain

 Intervention / Treatment

-A low back pain relief device incorporating 8 harmonic patterns of mechanical stimulation (vibration) capable of neuromodulatory nociceptor block and vasodilation, and optional heat, cold, and pressure delivered through a sculpted metal plate attached with a belt and controlled by buttons on the belt.
-Patients will be instructed to use the device twice a day for 20 minutes.
+DuoTherm is a novel multimodal low back pain relief device incorporating 8 harmonic vibration patterns of mechanical stimulation (M-Stim) including neuromodulatory frequencies, 5 intensity levels, and optional heat, cold, and pressure delivered through a sculpted metal plate attached with a belt and controlled by buttons on the belt.
+Patients will be instructed to use the device at least daily for 30 minutes.

 Other Names:

-• Multiple VibraCool M-Stim units plus heat and pressure
+• Multiple VibraCool M-Stim units in a harmonic array on a thermoconductive plate with optional cold, heat, and pressure

-An 8-channel TENS unit (LG Smart).
-Patients will be instructed to use the TENS twice a day for 20 minutes.
+A prescription 4-lead 8-channel TENS unit (LG Smart) with variable intensity settings.
+Patients will be instructed to use the TENS at least daily for 30 minutes.

 LG SMART TENS stimulator is a portable electrotherapy devcie featuring transcutaneous electrical nerve stimulation (TENS) therapeutic device, which is used for pain relief.
 The stimulator sends a gentle electrical current to underlying nerves and muscle groups via electrodes applied on the skin.
 The parameters of the device are controlled by buttons on a controller with an adjustable intensity level.